Welcome to the Division of Geriatric Medicine

 The University of Illinois-Chicago Division of Geriatric Medicine is a highly collaborative program in education, research, and clinical services.
 Division faculty are nationally recognized with US Best Doctors designations and board-certifications in Geriatrics as well as Palliative & Hospice Care.
-Clinical services span the continuum of care in geriatric consultations and primary care at both the University of Illinois Hospital and Health Sciences System and Jesse Brown VA Medical Center.
-UIC Geriatric Medicine oversees one of the largest fellowship programs in the country, with over one third of graduates becoming geriatric clinician-educators.
+Clinical services span the continuum of care in geriatric consultations and primary care at the University of Illinois Hospital and Health Sciences System, the Jesse Brown VA Medical Center, and various long term care facilities throughout the Chicagoland area.
+The UIC Division of Geriatric Medicine oversees one of the largest fellowship programs in the country, with over one third of graduates becoming geriatric clinician-educators.

 What makes a geriatrician?